ftcconsultoria/siscontRestaurantesV2/README.md

 Supabase so issues on devices can be reviewed later.
 If any error occurs while syncing with Supabase, the app saves the exception details to this table so they can be uploaded on the next successful sync.
+Each error now records the specific table where the failure happened so the log shows exactly which step of the synchronization broke.

 Device authorizations are stored in the `dispositivos_autorizados` table.
 The SQL definition can be found at `sql/create_dispositivos_autorizados.sql`.
 When